 The Bachelor of Science degree program in Forestry educates forestry science professionals.
 It integrates ecology, biology, economics and social science to help students solve some of the world's most pressing natural resource, environmental and energy issues.
-Students have the opportunity to minor in Urban and Community Forestry.
+Students have the opportunity to minor in Sustainable Bioproducts Science and Technology or Urban and Community Forestry.